anyappletoday/anyappletoday.github.io/doc/custom-api-endpoints.md

-# Redmatch 2 Custom API Endpoints Documentation
+# Redmatch 2 Modding Documentation

 - [About](#about)
 - [Client Setup](#client-setup)